Jussie Smollett Seen In Public For The First Time Since His Arrest

 — Hollywood Reporter (@THR) February 27, 2019

 The arrest and ongoing case have already had a negative effect on Smollett’s professional life.
-His character on Empire, Jamal Lyon, has been written out of the last two episodes of the show’s upcoming season.
+His character on Empire, Jamal Lyon, has been written out of the last two episodes of the show’s season.
 A statement from the show’s executive producers has described the situation as “emotional.”

 “The events of the past few weeks have been incredibly emotional for all of us,” the statement read.
 “Jussie has been an important member of our Empire family for the past five years and we care about him deeply.
-While these allegations are very disturbing, we are placing our trust in the legal system as the process plays out.
+While these allegations are very disturbing, we are placing our trust in the legal system as the process plays out.”